 When the drug is delivered topically, it can penetrate deeper into skin and hence give better absorption.
 Topical preparation can be used to prevent the metabolism of drug in the liver.
-It can be used to avoid the gastrointestinal disorders, risks, inconvenience of intravenous therapy, etc. Furthermore, bioavailability of the drug is increased and targeted action can be achieved.
+It can be used to avoid the gastrointestinal disorders, risks and inconvenience of intravenous therapy, etc. Furthermore, bioavailability of the drug is increased and targeted action can be achieved.

-The topical delivery with gels can increase the time of presence of drug on the skin and improve the delivery and release of the substance [11].
+The topical delivery with gels can increase the time of the presence of drug on the skin and improve the delivery and release of the substance [11].

-In the present study, an attempt has made to prepare SLNs of caffeine using stearic acid as lipid.
-The novelty of this work is though caffeine SLNs were prepared earlier by others using them in the treatment of clinical mastitis which was not reported till date.
-These SLNs help in increasing bioavailability of drug and also provide sustained release of the drug.
+In the present study, an attempt has made to prepare SLN's of Caffeine using cholesterol as lipid.
+The novelty of this work is though caffeine SLN's were prepared earlier by others using them in the treatment of clinical mastitis was not reported till date.
+These SLN's help in increasing bioavailability of drug and also provide sustained release of the drug.